SignPath/website/README.md

 ## Deploying

-In order to deploy to the FQA environment, you need to install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) and connect it to your Azure account.
-Afterwards, set the environment variable `SubscriptionId`

-	$Env:SubscriptionId = "<subscription-id>" # Paid Dev

-and call the PowerShell script:

-	.\deploy-to-fqa.ps1
+The page deploys to Github Pages using Github Actions.
+There are multiple environments:

+* `production`: Uses github pages right from this repository:
+* `fqa`: Deploys to the `website-fqa` repository which in turn uses Github Pages to host the page.

+Deployment happens automatically on pushes to `master` or manually from the Github Actions tab.

+_Note: For the deployments to another git repository, [cpina/github-action-push-to-another-repository](https://github.com/marketplace/actions/push-directory-to-another-repository) is used._